Benjamin Moore Dark Harbor is a dark, enticing bluish-green paint color that exhibits a rich and stark feel in a room.

 Lastly, note that this blue paint color has deep green and black undertones as well!

-Find out what works best in your home’s environment and lighting by putting up some temporary samples and observe – Get samples from Samplize.
+Find out what works best in your home’s environment and lighting by putting up some temporary samples and observing – Get samples from Samplize.

 Dark Harbor Vs Moscow Midnight